Common Cloud-Native Security Misconfigurations & Fixes

 Common cloud configuration problems

-Now that you’ve learned about some common cloud configuration errors, consider some ubiquitous configuration problems seen in cloud-native scenarios:
+Now that you’ve learnt about some common cloud configuration errors, consider some ubiquitous configuration problems seen in cloud-native scenarios:

 Lack of access control